Printable Black History Month Facts for Kids

 Free Black History Month Facts Coloring Pages

-- Check out these 4th of July historical facts that also double as coloring pages
+- 4th of July historical facts that also double as coloring pages

-- So many facts about the Johnny Appleseed Story with printable fact pages
+- The Johnny Appleseed Story with printable fact pages

 Which Black History Month fact surprised you the most?